 Among these, St. Martin’s Church, Canterbury Cathedral, and St. Augustine’s Abbey are the most notable.
 Together, these awe-inspiring monuments are a reminder of the Church’s victory over the challenges it has faced over the years.

 Aside from their historical importance, the monuments also show the architectural advances that have revolved around Canterbury.
-No wonder these sights are one of the UNESCO world heritage sites in the UK.
+No wonder these sights are of the UNESCO world heritage sites in the UK.
+I wrote another article about the various things to do in Kent, I highly suggest that you read through it.

 3. City of Bath